-Our second single-injection osteoarthritis product under development is CINGAL, which is based on our hyaluronic acid material with an added active therapeutic molecule designed to provide broad pain relief for a longer period of time.
+Our first next generation osteoarthritis product is MONOVISC, which received FDA approval in February 2014.
+MONOVISC is a single-injection treatment product that uses a non-animal sourced HA, and is our first osteoarthritis product based on our proprietary cross-linked HA technology.
+Our second single-injection osteoarthritis product, currently under development, is CINGAL, which is based on our hyaluronic acid material with an added active therapeutic molecule designed to provide broad pain relief and for a longer period of time.
 We have completed the formulation and biocompatibility studies of the product.
-We expect to commence a clinical trial during the first half of 2013 to obtain the needed clinical data for a CE Mark submission and approval.
+During the second quarter of 2013, we commenced a phase III clinical trial to obtain the needed clinical data for CE Mark submission and approval, and to support other product registrations, including in the United States.

-The technologies obtained through our acquisition of Anika S.r.l. have enhanced our research and development capabilities, and our pipeline of candidate products.
-Anika S.r.l. has research and development programs for new products including Hyalofast, an innovative, biodegradable support for human bone marrow mesenchymal stem cells used in connection with soft tissue regeneration; Hyalospine, an adhesion prevention gel for use after spinal surgery; Hyalobone, a bone tissue filler; and Hemostatic Patch, a resorbable hemostatic pad for bleeding control and hemostasis promotion in various surgical procedures.
+The technologies obtained through our acquisition of Anika S.r.l. have enhanced our research and development capabilities, and our pipeline of product candidates.
+Anika S.r.l. has research and development programs for new products including Hyalofast, an innovative, biodegradable support for human bone marrow mesenchymal stem cells used in connection with soft tissue regeneration and Hyalospine, an adhesion prevention gel for use after spinal surgery.
 Our research and development efforts may not be successful in (1) developing our existing product candidates, (2) expanding the therapeutic applications of our existing products, or (3) resulting in new applications for our HA technology.
 There is also a risk that we may choose not to pursue development of potential product candidates.
 We may not be able to obtain regulatory approval for any new applications we develop.
 Furthermore, even if all regulatory approvals are obtained, there can be no assurances that we will achieve meaningful sales of such products or applications.
 See Item 1A.
 "Risk Factors."